apache/hudi/README.md

 Example: When you change any file in `versioned_docs/version-0.7.0/`, it will only affect the docs for version `0.7.0`.

+## Configs
+Configs can be automatically updated by following these steps documented at ../hudi-utils/README.md

 ## Maintainer

 Apache Hudi Community